Take Steps to Prevent Carbon Monoxide Poisoning

 You risk CO poisoning when burning fuels such as wood, oil, natural gas, kerosene, coal, and gasoline near enclosed or occupied spaces, or under attached roofs.

-- Start and run gasoline-powered mowers, weed trimmers, snow blowers, chain saws away from buildings.
+• Start and run gasoline-powered mowers, weed trimmers, snow blowers, and chain saws away from buildings.

-- Never use a stove or fireplace unless it is properly installed and vented.
+• Never use a stove or a fireplace unless it is properly installed and vented.

 Early signs of CO poisoning are headaches, dizziness, nausea, weakness, or confusion.
-CO poisoning should be suspected if symptoms occur or get worse shortly after turning on a fuel-burning device, more than one person in the area becomes sick at the same time, or if those who are sick feel better after getting away from the area.
+CO poisoning should be suspected if the following happen: symptoms occur or get worse soon after turning on a fuel-burning device; more than one person in the area gets sick at the same time; or if those who are sick feel better after getting away from the area.

-If you suspect CO poisoning, have everyone leave the area to get fresh air immediately.
-Contact the fire department and the gas company or heating contractor.
-Schedule annual maintenance on home heating systems, including furnaces, fireplaces, chimneys and other heat sources.
+If you suspect CO poisoning, immediately have everyone leave the area to get fresh air.
+Contact the fire department and the gas company, or a heating contractor.
+Schedule annual maintenance on home heating systems, including furnaces, fireplaces, chimneys, and other heat sources.

 Order Publications